UP recommends CBI probe into irregularities in admission to AYUSH colleges in 2021 | Education

 - India

-The Uttar Pradesh government on Monday recommended a CBI probe into alleged irregularities in admission to AYUSH colleges in 2021.
+The Uttar Pradesh government has recommended a CBI probe into alleged irregularities in admission to AYUSH colleges in 2021.

 Professor Dr S N Singh, Acting Director Ayurveda Services - Member Secretary, Counselling, and Umakant Yadav, Officer-in-Charge, Directorate of Education, Ayurveda Services, are among those who have been suspended, the statement added.